-During his thirty-five year career as a stage director, administrator and teacher, Jay Lesenger has become known for intelligent, honest productions which are musically respectful and dramatically compelling.
+During his thirty-five year career as stage director, administrator and teacher, Jay Lesenger has become known for intelligent, honest productions which are musically respectful and dramatically compelling.

-As General/Artistic Director and principal stage director of Chautauqua Opera since the 1995 season, he has introduced the Chautauqua audience to significant twentieth-century works including VANESSA (Barber), TWO WIDOWS (Smetana), and the American musicals A LITTLE NIGHT MUSIC (Sondheim), SHE LOVES ME (Bock & Harnick), and ONCE UPON A MATTRESS (Rodgers & Barer).
-He also has produced for the first time at Chautauqua overlooked Italian rarities: MACBETH, STIFFELIO, and LUISA MILLER by Verdi, MARIA STUARDA by Donizetti, and Bellini’s NORMA, as well as new productions of THE BALLAD OF BABY DOE, LA BOHEME, THE CONSUL, THE CRUCIBLE, DON GIOVANNI, THE ELIXIR OF LOVE, FALSTAFF, GIANNI SCHICCHI/SISTER ANGELICA, HANSEL & GRETEL, LUCIA DI LAMMERMOOR, MANON LESCAUT, REGINA, LA RONDINE, SUSANNAH, THE TALES OF HOFFMANN, TOSCA, LA TRAVIATA, IL TROVATORE, and WERTHER.
-His critically acclaimed production of Richard Strauss’ ARIADNE AUF NAXOS has been produced by Atlanta, Chautauqua, Virginia and Milwaukee where it was telecast on PBS from the Florentine Opera.
+As General/Artistic Director and principal stage director of Chautauqua Opera since the 1995 season, he has introduced the Chautauqua audience to significant twentieth-century works including VANESSA (Barber), TWO WIDOWS (Smetana) and the American musicals A LITTLE NIGHT MUSIC (Sondheim), SHE LOVES ME (Bock & Harnick), and ONCE UPON A MATTRESS (Rodgers & Barer).
+He also produced for the first time at Chautauqua overlooked Italian rarities: MACBETH, STIFFELIO, and LUISA MILLER by Verdi, MARIA STUARDA by Donizetti, and Bellini’s NORMA, as well as new productions of THE BALLAD OF BABY DOE, LA BOHEME, THE CONSUL, THE CRUCIBLE, DON GIOVANNI, THE ELIXIR OF LOVE, FALSTAFF, GIANNI SCHICHHI/SISTER ANGELIA, HANSEL & GRETEL, LUCIA DI LAMMERMOOR, MANON LESCAUT, REGINA, LA RONDINE, SUSANNAH, THE TALES OF HOFFMANN, TOSCA, LA TRAVIATA, IL TROVATORE, and WERTHER.
+His critically acclaimed production of Richard Strauss’ ARIADNE AUF NAXOS has been produced by Atlanta, Chautauqua, Virginia, and Milwaukee where it was telecast on PBS from the Florentine Opera.

 Jay’s reputation has led to important engagements in opera companies nationwide.
-His San Diego Opera directing debut was WERTHER, and he was re-engaged there for production of TURANDOT, LOHENGRIN, and ANNA BOLENA.
-For Opera Pacific, he directed CAVALLERIA RUSTICANA and I PAGLIACCI followed by SAMSON ET DALILAH, THE MAGIC FLUTE, BRUNDIBAR (Krasa) and DER ROSENKAVALIER.
+His San Diego Opera directing debut was WERTHER, and he was re-engaged there for productions of TURANDOT, LOHENGRIN, and ANNA BOLENA.
+For Opera Pacific, he directed CAVALLERIA RUSTICANA/ I PAGLIACCI followed by SAMSON ET DALILAH, THE MAGIC FLUTE, BRUNDIBAR (Krasa) and DER ROSENKAVALIER.
 Pittsburgh Opera audiences enjoyed his productions of DON GIOVANNI and THE MAGIC FLUTE.
-His staging of THE MAGIC FLUTE was also seen in Detroit at Michigan Opera Theatre, as was his SAMSON ET DALILAH.
-Jay was invited by New Orleans opera to be part of the creative team which realized the world premiere of Thea Musgrave’s opera based on the life of the Baroness Di Pontalbo.
-The opera was commissioned as part of the commemoration of the 200th Anniversary of the Louisiana Purchase.
-For New Orleans, he also directed THE BALLAD OF BABY DOE, THE MAGIC FLUTE, LUCIA DI LAMMERMOOR, SALOME, and DIE WALKURE.
-BABY DOE and WALKURE garnered Best Opera Production awards for their respective seasons.
-His operetta and musical theater productions include THE PIRATES OF PENZANCE, THE MERRY WIDOW, FIDDLER ON THE ROOF, and Meredith Willson's THE MUSIC MAN.
+His stagings of THE MAGIC FLUTE and SAMSON ET DALILAH were also seen in Detroit at Michigan Opera Theatre.
+New Orleans Opera invited Jay to be part of the creative team which realized the world premiere of Thea Musgrave’s opera based on the life of the Baroness of Pontalbo, which was commissioned as part of the commemoration of the 200th Anniversary of the Louisiana Purchase.
+For New Orleans, he also directed THE MAGIC FLUTE, LUCIA DI LAMMERMOOR, and SALOME.
+THE BALLAD OF BABY DOE and DIE WALKURE garnered Best Opera production awards for their respective seasons.
+His operetta and musical theater productions include THE PIRATES OF PENZANCE, THE MERRY WIDOW, FIDDLER ON THE ROOF, and Meredith Wilson’s THE MUSIC MAN.

 Jay made his European debut directing Puccini’s LA BOHEME for Opera Nordfjord in Eid, Norway.
 He has since returned to Norway for productions of THE MARRIAGE OF FIGARO and EUGENE ONEGIN.
 This fall, he debuts in Germany with a new production of MADAMA BUTTERFLY for Volkstheater Rostock.